ahmadfajar/vue3-mdb-docs/docs/components/toggle-button.md

 best experience.
 You can also use `v-model` directive to create two-way data bindings on the `model-value` property.
 This is useful to control or maintain the `model-value` property.

+For backward compatibility, `<bs-button-toggle>` can still be used, but is deprecated and will be removed in the future.

 <SmallNote color="teal">Updated on v2.0.0</SmallNote>

 ::: BlockVue {title="Toggle Buttons Example" file="./docs/components/scripts/toggle-button-1.js"}